stephen122204/ZLP-Scheduler/README.md

 ZLP students often operate under dense course schedules with limited flexibility across sections.
 The ZLP-Scheduler is designed to make these constraints visible and actionable by answering a single, practical question:

-   _When can a 100-minute cohort meeting fit, and what tradeoffs does each possible time impose?_
+   **_When can a 100-minute cohort meeting fit, and what tradeoffs does each possible time impose?_**

-Rather than optimizing for personal preferences, the scheduler evaluates time feasibility only—highlighting conflicts, restricted options, and unavoidable overlaps.
+Rather than optimizing for personal preferences, the scheduler evaluates time feasibility only, highlighting conflicts, restricted options, and unavoidable overlaps.
 It does not rank instructors, honors sections, or convenience; all courses are weighted as equal.
 Rather, the goal of this script is to simply determine whether and how a meeting time can fit within existing constraints.

 ---

 <a id="design-rationale"></a>
 ## Design Rationale

-Trying every possible combination of courses by hand is tedious, and trying every possible combination of sections across courses is done in **O(n²)** (slow).
+Trying every possible combination of courses by hand is tedious, and trying every possible combination of sections across courses quickly becomes exponential in time complexity, which is computationally infeasable.
 Instead of choosing a full schedule directly, the ZLP-Scheduler evaluates specific 100-minute meeting windows and measures conflicts relative to each window.
 This avoids a greedy approach where early course selections are locked in and never reevaluated as additional courses introduce new conflicts.